-■ Option 1 - When the server module is installed in a chassis, it is automatically connected to the same subnet as the CMM ILOM.
-This allows you to use Ethernet to connect to both the web GUI and the command-line interface (CLI).
+Option 1 - When the server module is installed in a chassis, it is automatically connected to the same subnet as the CMM ILOM.
+This enables you to use Ethernet to connect to both the web GUI and the command-line interface (CLI).

 Note - The CMM ILOM in the chassis has an Ethernet switch that supports connections to the server modules and their ILOMs.
-To use this connection, you must be connected to the same subnet as the ILOM, and you must know the Ethernet address of the server module ILOM.
+To use this connection, you must be connected to the same subnet as the CMM ILOM, and you must know the Ethernet address of the server module ILOM.

-Option 2 - Use the serial connector on the chassis to connect to the chassis CMM ILOM.
+- Option 2 Use the serial connector on the chassis to connect to the chassis CMM ILOM.
 Then use the CMM ILOM to navigate to the server module.
+This connection supports CLI access only. - Option 3 Use a dongle cable to establish a serial connection directly to the server module.
 This connection supports CLI access only.

-■ Option 3 - Use a dongle cable to establish a serial connection directly to the server module.
-This connection supports CLI access only.

 The following sections describe each of these methods.
-FIGURE 1 shows the connections.